salejandro/EGiG-MBIOD/Practical guide.md

 In the second part of the practice, we are particularly interested in identifying Spike amino acids (codon sites) displaying evolutionary patterns that differed between Omicron sublineage BA.1 and other SARS-CoV-2 lineages that circulated prior to the emergence of Omicron.
 The rationale of this analysis is that these sites likely contributed to the important shifts in BA.1 Spike function that boosted rapid viral adaptation.
 You will first apply the codon substitution models implemented in the `hyphy` package to estimate functional constraints acting on non-synonymous sites of this gene after the emergence of Omicron, and then, you will compare your results with the results from the same analysis on non-Omicron genomes (Table 1).

 **Table 1**.
-Frequencies in non-Omicron SARS-CoV-2 genomes of some Spike amino acid mutations ([Martin et al. 2022](https://academic.oup.com/mbe/article/39/4/msac061/6553617))
+Frequencies in non-Omicron SARS-CoV-2 genomes of some Spike amino acid mutations ([Martin et al. 2022](https://academic.oup.com/mbe/article/39/4/msac061/6553617)).
+Since the length of the Spike protein is highly conserved across the BA.1 sequences, the numbering of the positions in the table will match that of your alignment (and therefore, the results are directly comparable).

 <p align="center">
 <img src="http://www.ub.edu/molevol/CG-MGG/table1.png" width="800" heigh="800">